Hire a Marijuana Lawyer. Massachusetts Options to Know About

 Marijuana Lawyer: Massachusetts Law Regarding Marijuana

-Marijuana, also known as weed, dope, herb, and chronic, was decriminalized in Massachusetts in 2008, but this does not mean that the possession of the drug has become legal.
+Marijuana, also known as weed, dope, herb, and chronic, was decriminalized in Massachusetts in 2008.
+Medicinal marijuana became legal in 2012, and possession of one ounce or less by legal adults became legal in 2016.
+However, there are still fines and penalties with marijuana.
 Possession of less than one ounce of marijuana is punishable by a fine of $100, but the incident is not put on the person’s criminal record.
-Possession cases where the amount exceeds one ounce, or those that involve intent to distribute or traffic, will still carry harsh legal ramifications.
+Possession cases where the amount exceeds one ounce, or those that involve intent to distribute or traffic, will still carry legal ramifications.

 Massachusetts Medical Marijuana Initiative

 In 2012, residents in Massachusetts voted in favor of the Massachusetts Medical Marijuana Initiative that would allow prescribed patients to possess a supply of marijuana to last them up to 60 days without risk of penalty.
 Patients with a number of conditions ranging from cancer and AIDS to anxiety and gastrointestinal upset may now, under law, be able to obtain a marijuana card that acts as a prescription to obtain and possess the drug.
 Medical marijuana is legal for personal at-home use only, however, and only by the person who has the medical marijuana card granted by a qualified doctor.

 Marijuana Use & Penalties for Trafficking or Distribution